W3HT/Regular_Expression/RegExGist.md

 # REG_EX Tutorial

-This is tutorial will demonstrate the use of Regular Expressions used to Validate emails by Node or Mongo.
+This tutorial will demonstrate the use of Regular Expressions used to Validate emails by Node or Mongo.
 Here is the specific expression:

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`